bitsongofficial/go-bitsong/docs/validators/validator-setup.md

 bitsongcli query tendermint-validator-set | grep "$(bitsongd tendermint show-validator)"
 ```

-You should now see your validator in one of the Cosmos Hub explorers.
+You should now see your validator in one of the BitSong Network explorers.
 You are looking for the `bech32` encoded `address` in the `~/.bitsongd/config/priv_validator.json` file.

 ::: warning Note
 To be in the validator set, you need to have more total voting power than the 100th validator.